 Due diligence.
 While the curse of thinking is a misery only progress with love can relieve, by the same double edged token Leela demands my due diligence for every bit of progress.
 If by failing to think things through I take some foolish action, or indulge in some harebrained inaction fueled by deluded magical thinking, Leela will happily egg me on to make sure I get a full value lesson out of my stupidity.
 Again and again I've learned how not to live by making mistakes.

 Consciousness creates separation.
 Whether we like it or not consciousness creates a separation between us and the world, humans and the rest of nature.
 That separation is a core element in being human, the basis for all human culture.
 It enables us to step back, take a look, figure out what to do.
 But we took the separation too far, becoming alienated from nature.
 We came to see the world as our possession, forgetting we were part of it.
 Our nomad ancestors knew only too well they were part of nature, living or dying by its rules.
 We turned our backs on nature when we invented agriculture and stopped being nomads.
 We started exploiting the world, treating it as our property rather than a sacred living being.
-And that set us on the path to exploiting each other, to slavery, drug abuse and no end of a human misery.
+And that set us on the path to exploiting each other, to crime, slavery, addiction, class differences, poverty.
+In short, the path to human misery.

 Wrongheadedness is all the ways I use thinking against myself, making my life worse instead of better by thinking wrongly or too much.
 Sentimentality and emotion in general are classics of wrongheadedness: thinking that gins up feelings.
 The feelings can be of any kind.
 The key element is they're imaginary, figments of my thinking processes rather than responses to what's really going on.
 They have nothing to do with what's actually going on in my life, in the world around me.
 I can spend my entire life emotionally worked up, tortured by troubles that don't even exist.
 Worrying is another example.